NavpreetSamra/tiledesk-docs/docs/websdk.md

 * **calloutTimer**: Proactively open the chat windows to increase the customer engagement.
 Permitted values: -1 (Disabled), 0 (Immediatly) or a positive integer value.
 For exmaple: 5 (After 5 seconds),  10 (After 10 seconds).

+* **userFullname***: Current user fullname.
+Set this parameter to specify the current user fullname.

+* **userEmail***: Current user email address.
+Set this parameter to specify the current user email address.

 * **wellcomeMsg**: Set the widget welcome message.
 Value type : string

 * **hideHeaderCloseButton**: Hide the close button in the widget header.
 Permitted values: true, false.
 The default value is false.